-By default this dialog shows active processes only.
+By default, the Process Manager dialog shows active processes only.
 You can click Show inactive processes to see all processes.
 The details displayed are for the most recent instance of the process (the "current" process).

 Example summary of active processes